 My beef with elaborate screen savers was that they consumed an inordinate amount of CPU power and RAM for the benefit they provided, and prevented your computer’s energy-saving features from kicking in.
 Displaying a blank screen is a lot easier on your computer’s resources, saves power, and it’s a lot easier on the monitor too.
 Displaying moving images was easier on the phosphors than displaying a static image all the time.
 But a blank screen was easier still.
 CRT monitors would degrade if they displayed a live image all the time, and you’d have to crank up the brightness to keep them readable.

 Once the Internet became ubiquitous, there was always the danger of freebie screensavers people downloaded being laced with malware or spyware.
-That’s an even bigger concern.
-Confining yourself to a screen saver included with your operating system is a good policy from a security point of view.
+That’s an even bigger concern, and early on, many were.
+Confining yourself to a screen saver included with your operating system is a good policy from a security and reliability point of view.
+I lost count of the number of mysterious computer issues I solved in the late 90s just by changing the screen saver to that boring blank screen.

 Are screen savers still necessary?